neuralmagic/deepsparse/docs/source/quicktour.md

 When exploring available optimized models, you can use the `Zoo.search_optimized_models` utility to find models that share a base.

-Let us try this on the dense ResNet-50 to see what is available.
+Try this on the dense ResNet-50 to see what is available:

 ```python
 from sparsezoo import Zoo